mjon/WildCounts/_docs/methods/wildcounts-shorthand-intro.md

 Each species needs a short name that's unique in your shorthand and is easy to remember and quick to type.
 It's also important to maintain an up-to-date list mapping each short name onto a full scientific name.
 I keep that in my database, but a simple spreadsheet would suffice.

 This shorthand, plus my [Filemaker Go WildCounts app](../wildcounts-app-FilemakerGo/) that lets me datetime-stamp and geotag each line of shorthand, has allowed me to turn my life into one big transect.
 Those counts are recorded in a combination of typed shorthand and spoken audio notes (which then need transcription, but that's another method).
 This lets me average over 3,000 observations a week.
 I am now the stenographer of my local wild.

+I imagine this might all seem a little overwhelming at first, but you don't need to use all of the compexity, especially at first.
+What's important is that it's very fast to enter.
+Just like a court stenographer, I've been doing this for long enough that my fingers know it all and I can quickly enter in wild counts as I go.

 To dive in to the complete WildCounts shorthand vocabulary, see [wildcounts shorthand](../wildcounts-shorthand-vocab/).